lunextelecom/event-processor/README.md

     Event Handler: entry point for event. do work such as determine rules, coordinate with output.
     Continuous Query: declarative way and functional to build incremental computing timeseries.
 Will use Esper.
     Output filter: filter rule which apply for event.
-    Rule: define the query, condition, and output Output Handler: console, kafka, display data(kariosdb phase 2 only)
+    Rule: define the query, condition, and output, output filter Output Handler: console, kafka, display data(kariosdb phase 2 only)
 Graph: Handle by grafana via kairosdb protocol